Participation and the prevalence of problem gambling

 This timeline tracks the progress we have made since we first launched the consultation in December 2020.

-Update on additional work commissioned to develop questions on gambling related harm due to be published.
+We published an update on the additional work commissioned to develop survey questions on gambling-related harm.

 We held three engagement panel workshops with academics, representatives from industry and those with lived experience to share the findings from the pilot survey.